jeffreyevans/spatialEco/README.md

                           The function is a smoothing interpolator at the point observation(s) level using a distance-weighted mean.

           insert.values - Inserts new values into a vector at specified positions

+	      kendall - Kendall tau trend with continuity correction for time-series

           kl.divergence - Calculates the Kullback-Leibler divergence (relative entropy) between unweighted theoretical component distributions.
 Divergence is calculated as: int [f(x) (log f(x) - log g(x)) dx] for distributions with densities f() and g().